testteampleaseignore/FindIt/README.md

 - Run 'node server.js' inside the project directory.
 - The url for the website is 'http://localhost:3000/'

+#### How to test the code
+- Run 'npx cypress open' in your project directory
+- Then choose the test case you wish to run.

 #### General

 Initialize an environment variable config: